OpenShot/openshot-qt/doc/profiles.rst

 ==  ==================  ============
 #   Name                Description
 ==  ==================  ============
-1   Choose Profile      Select a profile for export
+1   Choose Profile      Select an export profile from a dropdown.
+This list is sorted from largest resolution at the top, smallest resolution at the bottom.
+2   Search Profiles     Open Profile dialog to filter and search for an export profile, which can sometimes be much quicker to find a specific profile.
 ==  ==================  ============

 Custom Profile
 --------------
-Although OpenShot has more than 70 profiles (:ref:`profile_list_ref`) included in OpenShot, you can also create your own custom profiles.
-Create a new file in the ``~/.openshot_qt/profiles/`` or ``C:\Users\USERNAME\.openshot_qt\profiles`` folder.
+Although OpenShot has more than 400 profiles (:ref:`profile_list_ref`) included by default, you can also create your own custom profiles.
+Create a new text file in the ``~/.openshot_qt/profiles/`` or ``C:\Users\USERNAME\.openshot_qt\profiles`` folder.
 Use the following text as your template (i.e. copy and paste this into the new file):